 Indian curries, in particular, are known throughout their home country as a dish that brings people together, either for a quick snack or a decadent meal shared by family and friends.
 This is a trend that has been brought to many countries with Indian communities, and undoubtedly when most people think ‘curry’, they think of delicious Indian food.

-Curries of the World
+Popular Curries Around the World

 Southeast Asian curries have a distinct taste and that comes from the usage of coconut milk.
 Some call it their power curry ingredient.
-This base is infused with spicy chillies, coriander, and garlic, however, without the usual cumin that you would expect from an Indian curry.
+This base is infused with spicy chillies, coriander, and garlic, but without the usual cumin that you would expect from an Indian curry.
 Even within countries, regional variants of curry dishes have developed.
 In Thailand, for instance, there are the green, red, and massaman curries, among others.

 Japan was first introduced to curry by the British and hence, the taste was massively influenced by Indian curry.
 However, it became so popular that the Japanese adapted it to work a variety of vegetables like onions, potatoes and carrots into their version, while mixing it with the meat.
 Today, due to its uncontested popularity, some call it the national dish.